MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/teams-customer-support-swarm.md

+---
+title: "Customer support swarming for agents | MicrosoftDocs"
+description: "Understand how customer support swarming to help resolve case issues more quickly in Dynamics 365 Customer Service." ms.date: 04/02/2022 ms.topic: article
+author: lalexms
+ms.author: laalexan
+manager: shujoshi
+search.audienceType:
+  - admin
+  - customizer
+  - enduser
+search.app:
+  - D365CE
+  - D365CS
+ms.custom:
+  - dyn365-customerservice
+---

 # Customer support swarming for agents

-When working on time-sensitive, complex customer issues, there are times when it's useful for you, as an agent, to be able to leverage the expertise of coworkers outside of your Dynamics 365 Customer Service teams.
-Typically, agents struggle with finding the right expert(s) and collaborating with them in a single shared space, where they have access to the required information necessary resolve an issue.
-Using the customer support swarming feature, you can effortlessly find the right set of experts to work with on a customer issue and collaborate with them directly from the your desktop.
+When working on time-sensitive, complex customer issues, there are times when it's useful for you, as an agent, to be able to leverage the expertise of coworkers outside of your Dynamics 365 Customer Service team.

+Using the customer support swarming feature, you can effortlessly find the right set of experts to work with on a customer's issue and collaborate with those peers directly from your desktop.

 ## Start a swarm